jkboyce/jugglinglab/README.md

 Juggling Lab is an open-source application for creating and animating juggling patterns.
 Its main goals are to help people learn juggling patterns, and to assist in inventing new ones.

-The [project site](http://jugglinglab.org) has more information and download links.
+The [project site](https://jugglinglab.org) has more information and download links.

+There is also a [web service](https://jugglinglab.org/html/animinfo.html) to generate animated GIFs from a pattern description.

 ## The code